Essay · May 2, 2026

 That was the moment I realized we had shifted methodologies without naming the shift.

-Here’s the uncomfortable truth I’ll come back to: if your team already knows how to do something, writing a spec just so the AI understands it isn’t planning.
-It’s ceremonial bureaucracy.
+The uncomfortable truth: if your team already knows how to do something, writing a spec solely so the AI can parse it is not planning; it is ceremonial bureaucracy.

 Someone Else Was Observing the Same Thing

-In March 2026, Zak El Fassi published an article formalizing exactly this pattern.
-He called it SkDD — Skills-Driven Development.
-He arrived at it from his own experience as an indie builder, watching capabilities accumulate in his repo over time.
-He had to rename it from SDD because Spec-Driven Development already claimed that acronym.
+SkDD already had a name before I wrote this.
+In March 2026, Zak El Fassi published an article formalizing the pattern: Skills-Driven Development (SkDD) — how capabilities accumulate in a repo when you treat repeatable know-how as a first-class artifact.
+He arrived at it as an indie builder, watching his own stack of skills grow.
+He had to rename it from SDD because Spec-Driven Development already owned that acronym.

-The rename is accurate.
-The sk- prefix is everywhere: sk-ant- API keys, SKILL.md files, skillforge invocations.
+The rename fits.
+The sk- prefix is ubiquitous: sk-ant- API keys, SKILL.md files, skillforge invocations.
 The methodology is named after its own primitive.

 I had observed the same pattern from a different angle — a backend architecture team, not a solo builder.
 Two independent paths to the same insight.
-That kind of convergence means something: this isn’t a personal preference or a tool quirk.
-It’s a real shift in how teams work with AI agents.
+When two unrelated contexts converge on the same structure, it is less likely to be taste or tooling fashion and more likely to reflect how agent-assisted work is actually settling in.

-Zak explores SkDD from the lens of individual productivity and capability accumulation.
-This post explores it from the lens of a team — where the questions that emerge are slightly different: when does SkDD shine, when does something else serve better, and what structure does a team need to apply it well?
+Zak explores SkDD from the perspective of individual productivity and capability accumulation.
+This post looks at the same idea through a team lens: when does SkDD excel, when is another approach better, and what lightweight structure helps a group apply it without sprawl?

 What SkDD Actually Is

-SkDD has one core primitive: the SKILL.md file.
-A plain markdown document that encodes not what you want, but what you know how to do.
-Any agent that reads files can execute it.
-It persists across sessions, models, and codebases.
+SkDD’s core primitive is the SKILL.md file: a plain markdown document that encodes not what you want, but what you know how to do.
+Any agent that can read those files can execute them.
+They persist across sessions, models, and codebases.

 The methodology has one governing question: